-Going beyond the traditional anecdotal studies, they conducted a systematic global study of the diffusion of carbon pricing policies from 1988 to 2021.
+Going beyond traditional anecdotal studies, they conducted a systematic global study of the diffusion of carbon pricing policies from 1988 to 2021.
 They report "robust and statistically significant evidence showing that the adoption of carbon pricing in one country can explain the subsequent adoption of carbon pricing in other countries."

 Thanks to this force-multiplier effect of carbon pricing policies, they further conclude, "for many countries, decreases in emissions as a result of diffusion could be larger than domestic emission reductions."
-That finding parallels the results I cited in a recent post on technology diffusion, suggesting that the effects of clean tech subsidies in the Inflation Reduction Act could eventually spill over into emissions reductions abroad that are two to three times greater than those in the United States.
+That finding parallels the results of an innovative study by Rhodium Group on technology diffusion, suggesting that the effects of clean tech subsidies in the Inflation Reduction Act could eventually spill over into emissions reductions abroad that are two to three times greater than those in the United States.